-If you're planning your wedding, then you're most likely very overwhelmed, right now!
+If you're planning your wedding, in Austin, San Antonio, central Texas, or anywhere, then you're most likely very overwhelmed, right now!
 We know exactly how stressful wedding planning can be.
-There are so many details to think about and so many details NO ONE ever thinks about!
-Luckily, Jason & Diana, of Austin's Best DJs, are certified wedding/event planners and we're here to help!
+There are so many details to think about and so many details NO ONE ever thinks about! :( Luckily, Jason & Diana, of Austin's Best DJs, are certified wedding/event planners and we're here to help!

 Here is our free, sample wedding day timeline template.
 This template is perfect for anyone planning their wedding, whether you're a DIY bride, or you just want a little more control over your wedding day and let's be honest, who doesn't? :) Using this template helps you easily plan your day of timeline.
 If you're a DIY bride, this is a great starter template.
 If you already booked a planner or day-of-coordinator, this will help him or her get a better idea of your wedding day vision!

 All you have to do is download the file below and enter the details specific to your wedding.
 This is a general template and not every detail is included, since each wedding may have different details; however, this is a great template to start with!

 As certified wedding/event planners, we often work with many families to help them plan their event.
 Besides the timeline, ceremonies, picking the right songs for each moment, and announcements, we often get asked by people: "What do I tell female guests to wear to the quince?"
 It's a very popular question and not an easy question to answer.